Structured document requests

 If partners and staff are still manually chasing records and answering status emails, the portal layer is not doing enough work for the firm.

 It is software that gives accounting clients one secure place to upload records, see requests, receive updates, and keep the engagement moving.
-Buyers usually want less admin around tax-season document collection and fewer status emails.
+Firms usually want less admin around tax-season document collection and fewer status emails.

 A shared folder stores files.
 An accounting client portal tracks what has been requested, what has arrived, what is overdue, and what still needs client attention.
 That difference matters when the firm is managing dozens or hundreds of active engagements.